JaimyTuin223/discord.js-bot-template/README.md

-# Discord.JS v14 bot
+# Discord.js bot template

-This repository is an example of a Discord.JS v14 bot with a slash command handler.
+This is a simple to understand open-source template for building your own Discord bot using Node.js and the latest Discord.js version.
+Whether you're a beginner or not, this template offers a great starting point to create your own fully functional bot.

+> [!Note]
+> The new template is being devloped in this developed and updated in this branch.
+Unfinished code and bugs might be included.

 ## First time setup